SaschaHeyer/Recipes/recipes/Roasted-Brussels-Sprouts.md

 5. Garlic (squashed)
 6. Balsamico (if you like it)

-## Prepare the brussels
+## Prepare the Brussels

-1. Preheat the ofen 200C
+1. Preheat the oven 200C
-2. Place the brussels on the baking tray (cut surface to the top)
+2. Place the Brussels on the baking tray (cut surface to the top)
-2. Place the brussels in the ofen and leave them there for around 15 - 20 minutes
+3. Place the Brussels in the oven and leave them there for around 15 - 20 minutes

 ## Enjoy